alextselegidis/easyappointments/README.md

 # Start the file watcher
 $ npm start

+# Build the files, this command will bundle everything to a `build` directory
+$ npm run build
 ```

 Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

-You can build the files by running `npm run build`.
-This command will bundle everything to a `build` directory.

 ## Installation